keeehlan/NowPlayingOverlay/README.md

 ## Open Broadcaster Software Instructions
 1. Add a Browser source.
-2. Ensure that the settings match this:
+2. Your settings should look like this, just make sure that `Local File` matches the path to `Song.html` in your Snip folder:

 ![Browser source settings](https://i.imgur.com/I5AEBFu.png)